-The Annual Governance Statement will be signed by the Chair of the General Purposes Committee and the Chief Executive on behalf of the Council.
+The Annual Governance Statement will be signed by the Chairman of the General Purposes Committee, The Chairman of Audit and Accounts Committee and the Chief Executive on behalf of the Council.

 In reviewing and approving the Annual Governance Statement, members will be provided with detailed information regarding the effectiveness of the governance arrangements and system of internal control and how these address the key risks faced by the Council.
 Those Assurances will be available from a wide range of sources, including internal and external audit, a range of external inspectorates and managers from across the Council.